Restless Leg Syndrome After Stroke: Causes, Symptoms and Treatment

 Common symptoms of restless leg syndrome include:

-• A desire to move legs especially when sitting still or lying in bed
+• A desire to move legs especially when sitting still or lying in bed.

-• Abnormal leg sensations (e.g., tingling, crawling or pulling)
+• Abnormal leg sensations (e.g., tingling, crawling, or pulling.)

 In the case of mild restless leg syndrome, these symptoms may not occur every night and can mistakenly be attributed to restlessness, anxiety, or stress.

-More severe cases of RLS can make it difficult to enjoy and engage in the simplest activities such sitting on a plane for a long period of time or sitting through a movie.
+More severe cases of RLS can make it difficult to enjoy and engage in the simplest activities such as sitting on a plane for a long period of time or sitting through a movie.

 Treatment for Restless Leg Syndrome

+There are several options available to help treat the symptoms of restless leg syndrome after stroke.
 The best way to treat RLS is to treat the symptoms, according to the National Institute of Neurological Disorders and Stroke.

-Also, in the case of an underlying medical condition, such as iron deficiency anemia or diabetes, appropriately treating the original condition can provide relief towards this RLS.
+Moving your legs, or walking around may provide some temporary relief.
+Also, in the case of an underlying medical condition, such as iron deficiency anemia or diabetes, appropriately treating the original condition can provide relief towards RLS.

 Other treatment options include: